wurli/ark.nvim/README.md

 *   Autocomplete seems a bit slow for some reason; definitely slower than in Positron.
-No idea why this is, but I suspect it could be to do with the `jupyter_console` library not being optimised for Ark and possibly spamming the server with requests.
-Could be wrong.
+No idea why this is, but I suspect it could be to do with the `jupyter_console` library not being optimised for Ark.

 *   Etc.